PiotrWald/office_library/README.md

 	+ add status open/closed
 	+ migrate
 	+ write tests
-	- push to heroku
+	+ push to heroku

 6. Make button for lending a book
-	- add orders to be displayed under the book
+	+ add orders to be displayed under the book if open
-	- create order create action in order conroller
+	+ create order create action in order conroller
-	- add button that creates an order for the book in order controller
+	+ add button that creates an order for the book in order controller

-7. Add google log in feature

 8. Only logged in users can do stuff